slin63/chronicpizza/content/posts/consensus.md

 ## Consensus is Impossible

 Surprise!
-Formally proven in [Impossibility of Distributed Consensus with One Faulty Process (FLP)](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf), consensus, although possible to achieve in *synchronous* systems, is impossible in an *asynchronous* system.
+Formally proven in *[Impossibility of Distributed Consensus with One Faulty Process](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf)*, consensus, although possible to achieve in *synchronous* systems, is impossible in an *asynchronous* system.
 The paper describes consensus as the following:

 > an asynchronous system of [unreliable] processes . . . [trying] to agree on a binary value (0 or 1).
 Every protocol for this problem has the possibility of nontermination, even with only one faulty process.